How to Construct an Outdoor Enclosure for Sulcata Tortoises?

 Consider the size of your tortoise before fixing the location.
 A mature Sulcata tortoise can weigh up to 200 pounds and requires ample space to roam around.
 As a rule of thumb, provide at least 10 square feet of enclosure space for every inch of tortoise.

-Lire également : Can You Train a Bearded Dragon to Respond to Visual Cues?
+A lire également : Can You Train a Bearded Dragon to Respond to Visual Cues?

 Constructing the Enclosure Walls